wiloon/blog/content/post/archive-1/2014-03-29-install-gui-on-debian-7-wheezy.md

 x64 http://cdimage.debian.org/debian-cd/7.4.0/amd64/iso-cd/debian-7.4.0-amd64-netinst.iso

-When you are at “Software selection” screen, \*unselect\* all the option.
+When you are at "Software selection" screen, \*unselect\* all the option.

 If you already have debian installed and you want to find out what your debian version is, you can use this command